The Kinabatangan Wildlife Safari Cruise in Borneo Malaysia

 1) Proboscis monkeys

-The proboscis monkey or long-nosed monkey is a monkey with an unusually large nose, a reddish-brown skin color and a long tail.
-These monkeys co-exists with the Bornean orangutan.
+The proboscis monkey or long-nosed monkey is a monkey with an unusually large nose, a reddish-brown skin color, and a long tail.
+These monkeys coexist with the Bornean orangutan.
 The proboscis monkey is an endangered species due to ongoing habitat loss because of logging and oil palm plantations, and hunting in some areas due to the species being treated as a delicacy, as well as its use in traditional Chinese medicine.

 2) Hornbills

 Hornbills are characterized by a long, down-curved bill that is frequently brightly colored and sometimes has a casque on the upper mandible.
-Hornbills resemble toucans but they are not related.
+Hornbills resemble toucans, but they are not related.
+Many Asian hornbills are threatened by hunting and habitat loss.

 Fun Fact: A hornbill named Zazu is the king’s adviser and one of the characters in The Lion King.